Institute for Politics and Society will participate in the 27th Economic Forum in Krynica Zdrój.

 Simone Rodan-Benzaquen, Director of Paris Bureau, American Jewish Committee (AJC), France

 The panel will be moderated by Jan Macháček, Chairman of the Institute for Politics and Society.
-The event will be held on September 6 from 12:05 to 13:05.
+It will be held on September 6 from 12:05 to 13:05.